Growing low-cost subsea vehicle market enabled by sensor innovations

 “Low-cost vehicle operators are not looking for the survey-grade DVLs Nortek traditionally has offered.
 What they want is something that makes their life a lot easier – a device with all the functionality they are familiar with, but at a size and cost that is complementary to the vehicle,” says Torstein Pedersen, Product Manager – DVL at Nortek.

-“They want to have something that is small, in their price class – and the performance has to be proven and sufficient for their needs,” Pedersen says.
+“Users want to have something that is small, in their price class – and the performance has to be proven and sufficient for their needs,” Pedersen says.

 Subsea navigation sensors need to offer ease of use for a broad range of users